Explain Totality (version 2)

-ADULT CONTEMPORARY at BOFFO Fire Island Performance Festival, Fire Island Pines, New York, August 12, 2018
+ADULT CONTEMPORARY at BOFFO Fire Island Performance Festival, Fire Island Pines, NY, August 12, 2018

-Performance that continues ongoing narrative that imagines life in a U.S. after Reparations, including movement to techno group Drexciya, audio narrative, and writing in the sand.
+Performance that continues ongoing narrative that imagines life in a U.S. after Reparations, including movement to techno group Drexciya, audio narrative, and writing of Hatnahans, a language I constructed, in the sand.
+Photos by Nir Arieli.

 What Are Our Questions?